 In this talk, I will present new methods based on graphical models and statistical learning, to jointly learn networks of interactions among components of biological systems in heterogeneous populations, and to formally test whether the observed differences in interaction patterns are statistically significant or are due to randomness in estimation procedures.

 Title: Deep Neural Network for Fast Object Detection and Newtonian Image Understanding

 In this talk, I introduce G-CNN, an object detection technique based on Convolutional Neural Networks (CNNs), which works without proposal algorithms.
 G-CNN starts with a multi-scale grid of fixed bounding boxes.
 We train a regressor to move and scale elements of the grid towards objects iteratively.
 G-CNN models the problem of object detection as finding a path from a fixed grid to boxes tightly surrounding the objects.
 G-CNN with around 180 boxes in a multi-scale grid performs comparably to Fast R-CNN which uses around 2K bounding boxes generated with a proposal technique.
 This strategy makes detection faster by removing the object proposal stage as well as reducing the number of boxes to be processed.
 Next, I discuss on a challenging problem of predicting the dynamics of objects in static images.
 Given a query object in an image, our goal is to provide a physical understanding of the object in terms of the forces acting upon it and its long term motion as response to those forces.
 Direct and explicit estimation of the forces and the motion of objects from a single image is extremely challenging.
 We define intermediate physical abstractions called Newtonian scenarios and introduce Newtonian Neural Network (N3) that learns to map a single image to a state in a Newtonian scenario.

-Structured Learning Algorithms for Entity Linking and Semantic Parsing
+Title: Structured Learning Algorithms for Entity Linking and Semantic Parsing